tcumby/rss_ringoccs/README.md

 ### Python

-To test building the package as a wheel (including the C\C++ libraries), execute the following
+To test building the package as a wheel (including the C/C++ libraries), execute the following
 ```
 python setup.py bdist_wheel
 ```